mikeburke106/jekyll-now/_posts/2018-02-19-social-experiments-101.md

 ---
 layout: post
 title: Social Experiments 101
+description: "Have some fun with random strangers while you improve yourself with these social experiments."
+modified: 2018-02-19
+tags: [social psychology, assertiveness, confidence]
+image:
+  feature: SocialMedia.jpg
 ---

 When people hear that I enjoy doing random social experiments, a lot of people want to know the details.
 So, here you go, here are some fun social experiments I like to do on a regular basis to get out of my comfort zone.